UrkiMimi/ScuffedBSCharacteristicTool/README.md

-# ScuffedBSCharacteristicTool
+# Scuffed BS Characteristic Editor
-Prototype command line based characteristic editor for SongCoreLegacy
+Prototype command line based characteristic editor for SongCoreLegacy.
+I might not add onto this cause my coding skills for Python are a bit lacking for command line stuff.